Mary Townsend (Photo by: Hayden Brockett)

 That happens less this year, and I only came up with the ‘get up’ solution recently.
 In the past I would sew or knit, which would help me stop, but I’ve somehow lost that right now.
 It’s frustrating when the quiet that used to occur naturally stops working.
 You can get stuck in these weird abstractions, and that causes so many types of falsities, red herrings, paper-thin schematics.

-Mary Townsend and Meryl Zimmerman will be performing Tucker Fuller’s Murder Ballads on Wednesday, November 11th and Thursday, November 12th at The Tigermen Den (3113 Royal Street).
-Doors open at 8:00 P.M., but get there early and take in some bar drinks and the dark atmosphere before the ballads begin.
-For more information, check out their Facebook page.
+Mary Townsend and Meryl Zimmerman will be performing Tucker Fuller’s Murder Ballads on Sunday, july 29 at The Tigermen Den (3113 Royal Street).
+Doors open at 7:00 P.M., with singing beginning at 8:00 PM.
+Tickets will be sold at the door, and make sure to get there early and take in some bar drinks and the dark atmosphere before the ballads begin.